Spicy Turkey and Zucchini Burger

 1 Make the sour cream sauce by placing all of the sauce ingredients in a bowl and stirring until combined.
 Chill until ready to use.

-5 Once the first batch of patties are done, remove to a paper towel-lined plate while you cook the second batch.
+5 Remove to paper-towel lined plate: Once the first batch of patties are done, remove to a paper towel-lined plate while you cook the second batch.
 Or you can keep the patties warm in a 200°F oven.

 Makes 8 large patties or up to 18 small ones.
 Serve with the sour cream sauce.